calistad/Employee_Eligibility_Analysis/README.md

   ![截屏2021-10-01 下午3 39 54](https://user-images.githubusercontent.com/88747464/135682449-50779d8a-5e88-4fbc-ab11-40ab53d52e37.png)

-  - Thus it’s useful to use the ‘distinct on’ method to remove these duplicates and keep only the most recent title of each employee.
+  - Thus it’s helpful to use the ‘distinct on’ method to remove these duplicates and keep only the most recent title of each employee.

 - retiring_titles.csv